GabrielBalzer/tedsquest_documentation/srs.md

 ### 3.1.4 Functional Requirement Four - User Interface

 The application shall provide two views, a dark and a light mode.
+This requirement is outdated for the actual scope.

 ### 3.1.5 Functional Requirement Five - About